 |---|---|---|---|---|

 Carrier's Infinity line qualifies for the highest rebate tiers.
-Their Performance 17 series hits the high-efficiency threshold at a lower price point — a good option for homeowners who want rebate qualification without flagship pricing.
+Their Performance 17 series qualifies at Tier 1 at a lower price point, which is a good entry point for rebate qualification without flagship pricing.

 |---|---|---|---|---|

 Trane's XV20i qualifies for the highest rebate tiers in both AC and heat pump configurations.
-The XV18 hits the high-efficiency threshold with variable-speed operation at a more accessible price.
+The XV18 hits Tier 2 with variable-speed operation at a more accessible price.

 Rheem, Goodman, Amana, and Other Brands